 NOTE 2 The "sample" described above should not be confused with the "sample" used for verification in Clause 7.
 The sample used to determine the values to declare should be as large as practical (expressed with symbol, M), whereas the sample used to verify the declared values is small (n = 3 in this Standard).

-The declared mean A-weighted sound power level, $L{WA,m}$, is the value of the sample mean A-weighted sound power level, $\overline{L{WA}}$, determined according to Formula (2), but given in bels, rather than decibels, and rounded to the nearest 0,1 B using Formula (3):
+The declared mean A-weighted sound power level, $L{WA,m}$, shall be the value of the sample mean A-weighted sound power level, $\overline{L{WA}}$, determined according to Formula (2), rounded to the nearest 1,0 dB.